ryannealmes/chitchattychat/README.md

 3. Web client
-  edit: add how to buid with webpack and add that only copy index.html, css and js files Change apiurl and socketurl in index.html to those corresponding to heroku apps (the url's can be retrieved by navigating to the project folder and typing 'heroku info') deployed to a static hosting provider such as s3: http://docs.aws.amazon.com/AmazonS3/latest/dev/WebsiteHosting.html
+  edit: add how to buid with webpack and add that only copy index.html, css and js files Change apiurl and socketurl in index.html to those corresponding to heroku apps deployed to a static hosting provider such as s3: http://docs.aws.amazon.com/AmazonS3/latest/dev/WebsiteHosting.html

 4. React native